Did you know today is Grandparent’s Day? It always falls on the first Sunday in September after Labor Day.

 Celebrate your grandchildren’s milestones and achievements.
 Make a big deal of their accomplishments.
 Tell them often how proud you are of them.

+One of the smartest ways to connect with your grandchildren is by telling them stories.
 You can do as my grandmother did and tell stories about their own parent’s exploits growing up.
 Like the time she spied my preschool-aged father at the top of a 50-foot windmill.
 She promised him everything in the book to coax him into climbing back down, but the first thing he got when his feet were back on solid ground was a spanking!

 Need inspiration for storytelling?
 Break out the scrapbooks and photo albums and go through them together, recalling details about the people and events pictured inside.
 Or, in the absence of true-life tales, you can do as the grandfather in Princess Bride did and read your grandkids the same stories your children loved growing up.

 Some of my grandchildren live close enough that I see them almost every day.
 Some live hours away — two on another continent.
-But near or far, I count it a privilege to carry on with them many of the same traditions my own beloved grandparents started with me.
+But near or far, I count it a privilege to carry on with them many of the same traditions my grandparents started with me.